Funding

 On June 24, 2020, Montecito GSA’s Board of Directors approved a property tax assessment, pursuant to a fee study and Proposition 218 public notification and adoption process.
 The Montecito GSA Groundwater Sustainability Fee is scheduled for five years and will appear on property tax bills beginning in fall 2020.
 This fee is based on parcel-size and is designed to equitably recover costs of the Agency while ensuring that the benefit received from sustainable management of the Montecito Groundwater Basin is proportional to the fees paid.

-The adopted fees are for the purposes of funding the cost of developing a Groundwater Sustainability Plan and other administrative costs related to Phase I of SGMA.
-Phase I includes the regulatorily required Groundwater Sustainability Plan development as well as agency operations, administration, professional services, and establishment of a prudent cash reserve.
+The adopted fees are for the purposes of funding the costs during the first 5 years of GSA operations, including development of the regulatorily required Groundwater Sustainability Plan as well as agency operations, administration, professional services, and establishment of a prudent cash reserve.

 We All Benefit from Groundwater